SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/envir-and-tools.md

 # How do I create and run CRMScripts?

-To use CRMScripts in your SuperOffice environment, you need a subscription to Developer Tools (previously Expander Services).
+To use CRMScripts in your SuperOffice environment, you need a subscription to Development Tools (previously Expander Services).

 ## Creating CRMScripts